 Recent snapshot surveys of research institutions in the African and Asian regions have revealed some significant gaps in the contracting and contract management capacity of low- and middle-income country (LMIC) institutions in these regions.
-Many institutions seemed to lack awareness of the many legal issues around research contracting and reported having no specialist legal expertise, with the result that contractual terms and conditions were often poorly understood.
-Better contract negotiation awareness and expertise in LMIC institutions will help improve the distribution of benefits of collaborative research, such as overhead costs, data ownership, institutional capacity in research management, technology transfer, and intellectual property rights.
-This booklet is about optimising the benefits of research to institutions through better contracts and contracting between institutions.
+Many institutions had not previously considered research contracting to be a legal issue and reported having no specialist legal expertise, with the result that contractual terms and conditions were often poorly understood.
+Better contract negotiation expertise in LMIC institutions will help improve the distribution of benefits of collaborative research, such as overhead costs, data ownership, institutional capacity in research management, technology transfer, and intellectual property rights.
+This booklet is about optimising research institution building through better contracts and contracting between institutions.
 Although this initiative started by focusing on collaborative research between LMIC institutions and high income country (HIC) institutions, the guidance presented here is equally relevant in the growing field of south-south collaborative research.